eguomin/DeAbePlus/README.md

 ### Dataset

- A dataset for training and test is available at [Zenodo wibesite](https://zenodo.org/record/8424246), along with pre-trained models.
+ A dataset for training and test is available at [Zenodo](https://doi.org/10.5281/zenodo.8424245), along with pre-trained models.

 ## How to use